Persona IQ Cohort Study

 • - Independent of study participation, patient is a candidate for commercially available Persona IQ Personalized Knee System implanted in accordance with product labeling.

-• - Patient has access to the mymobility application via eligible smart phone.
+• - Patient has access to the mymobility platform via eligible smart device.

 • - Patient must be willing and able to complete the protocol required follow-up.